yashrb24/popl-project/README.md

 ### 1. Problem Statement:

 - **Original Statement:**
-  - Porting operating system code from C/C++ to Rust is a growing trend in systems programming due to how Rust offers Memory and Concurrency Safety.
-We aim to employ formal verification methods, including model checking and symbolic execution, to rigorously assess and make claims about specific memory safety properties of a C/C++ codebase that has been ported to Rust.
+  - Porting code from C/C++ to Rust is a growing trend in systems programming due to how Rust offers Memory and Concurrency Safety.
+One such example is the [Rust For Linux](https://rust-for-linux.com/) project that adds Rust as a second programming language to C for writing kernel components.
+  - We aim to employ formal verification methods, including model checking and symbolic execution, to ensure the correctness of memory safety properties and functional correctness of certain properties across the C/C++ and ported Rust code

 - **POPL Angle:**
   - **Integration of the best aspects of the two programming languages**: Here, we are integrating C++ and Rust to improve the performance and reliability of our code.